collopa/math189bigdata-cadams/Colin_Eli_Kai_Math178_Final/README.md

 # Colin_Eli_Kai_Math_178_Final

-Repository with code for the math 178 final project, summer 2020
+Repository with code for the Math 178 and 189R final projects, Summer 2020.

 ## Files